 Chris Chappell has suggestions for your visits to our reserves this month, from hawkers to godwits.

 By the end of the month the starlings will begin to roost on the levels.
-They are usually found on the Avalon marshes, somewhere between Westhay and Shapwick Heath.
-The latest information can be found on various websites.
+They are usually found in the Avalon Marshes, more information can be found on the Avalon Marshes Starling page.
 It is estimated that 3 million birds arrive each evening, resident birds are joined by migrant populations arriving from the harsher climate of continental Europe.
 As they appear they circle and swirl, creating patterns in the sky.
 The vast flock often attracts the attention of peregrine, sparrow hawk, marsh and hen harrier, hoping for a meal.
 This will excite the starlings into even more impressive patterns, behaviour that is thought to confuse the predators, making it hard to select an individual.
 You may have seen this phenomenon on TV, or in photos, but they really don’t do justice to the experience, which is spell-binding.
 It is best on a dry clear evening, as the birds take longer to settle.
 If you do go, please be considerate to local residents when parking.

 This is a great time for a country walk at any of the many Trust reserves.
 Autumn colours are now developing, and after the strange year, meteorologically speaking, it is likely to be particularly vibrant.
 Choose a sunny day and take your camera.
 Try Harridge Woods, near Shepton Mallett.